Start Again

 Welcome

-Once you slide down the soft sand at Camelot, you are right next to the Boardwalk.
-Camelot is an original home, much refurbished by a leading architect, in his unique design and finishes inspired by the Barbados Chattel House.
+Here you'll also find Camelot an original home much refurbished by a leading architect, in his unique design with finishes inspired by the Barbados Chattel House.

 Private Homes